Updated on May 16th, 2023

 College is expensive.
 As a result, many students rely on student loans to pay for their schooling, including programs offered by the federal government.
-The Direct Stafford Loan is the most widely used form of federal student loan, providing financial options for undergraduate and graduate students.
+The Direct Stafford Loan is the most widely used form of federal student loan, providing federal financial aid options for undergraduate and graduate students.

 However, just because federal Stafford loans are easily accessible, does that make them right for your student?
 Here’s what you need to know.